bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ### Authentication

 This proposal does not directly provide an authentication solution.
-The tag application should be secured using the processes detailed in the EBU's Cross Platform Authentication (CPA) specification.
+The tag application should be secured using the processes detailed in the CPA specification.
 This specification simply aims to highlight the important components and the direct impact they have on the implementation of tagging.

 ### Levels of identity